Trial-In-Error/poll.js/README.md

 1. Write a poll as a valid `.json` file, corresponding to the data model in `datamodel.md`.
 2. From the terminal, `mongoimport --db polljs --collection polldb --jsonArray < example_poll.json`.

-Note that 2 example polls are included at poll.js's root directory.
+Note that many example polls are provided in /polls.

 Adding an Admin User
 ---------------------------------